Reviewed by Harsh Desai · Last reviewed:

 Kilo Code's six modes are: Ask (query your codebase without code changes), Architect (plan before coding), Code (autonomous implementation with file writes and commands), Debug (diagnose and fix failing tests or errors), Custom (user-defined workflows), and Orchestrator (coordinates multiple agents in parallel for large tasks).
 Switch modes per task inside VS Code or CLI.

 Kilo Code supports 500+ models via Kilo Gateway and BYOK in 2026.
-Connect your own API keys for OpenAI, Anthropic Claude, Google Gemini, DeepSeek, Mistral, or any model available on Kilo Gateway.
-Kilo adds no markup -- you pay exact provider rates.
-Switch models per task without changing your setup.
+It fits developers and vibe builders who already work in VS Code or JetBrains and want to stay model-agnostic.
+Connect your own keys for OpenAI, Anthropic Claude, Gemini, DeepSeek, or Mistral at exact provider rates with no markup.

-Kilo Code is free and open-source (MIT) inside VS Code or JetBrains, with BYOK for 500+ models at provider rates.
-Cursor is a standalone AI-first editor at $20+/mo for Pro.
+The closest alternatives are Cline (the project Kilo Code originally forked), Cursor (a standalone AI-first editor at $20+/mo for Pro), and Claude Code (Anthropic's CLI agent).
 Choose Kilo Code when you want multi-model BYOK without leaving your current IDE.
 Choose Cursor when you prefer a polished all-in-one AI editor with built-in completions.

 Is Kilo Code free?